kmjayadeep/cka-learning/notes/concepts/1-components.md

 1. `DNS` -> DNS server to resolve pod and service addresses.
 1. `CNI` -> Takes care of assigning IPs, adding proper routes etc.

+# Nodes

+nodes can be registered by kubelet with predefined taints and labels.
+Alternatively, nodes can be added through kubelet.
+But until it is healty, no pods will be scheduled.

+node name should identify the node.
+This let us delete a machine and start another one and register with the same name.
+Kubernetes will treat it as the same as before.

+Node has 3 addresses -> HostName, InternalIP and ExternalIP

+Node has a lease object in kube-node-lease namespace.
+Kubelet updates the lease every 10 seconds to indicate that it is alive.
+If kubelet fails to send heartbeat for a specified period time, Node controller wil take further action to start evicting the pods from the node

+From 1.22, Kubelets can run with Swap enabled.
+We can speficy the swap behaviour in kubelet configuration

+Kubelet has an https endpoint which the api server will use to connect for fetching pod logs, attaching or to do port forwarding

+## Conditions

+Conditions in the node status contain a list of observed conditions of the node.
+This looks like a general pattern used in other resources as well.
+A condition will contain a type, message, reason, status (true/false) and timestamps.

+# Controller

+Controllers usually watch a set of resources and talk to api server to reconcile current state to desired state for a particular resource
+eg: Node controller

+# Clout controller manager

+This controller embeds cloud specific logic.
+It includes Node controller, Route controller and Service controller to manage specific things with the cloud provider.